ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ### 2.10.4 Revoke a VID [**[↑]**](#table-of-content)

 When there is possibility of misusing the VID, the respective individual can revoke the VID by visiting the registration center or Resident Service.
-The individual provides the VID and the system authenticates the VID by following the security policy of the respective country.
+The individual provides the VID and the system authenticates the VID by following the VID policy of the respective country.
 On successful authentication, the system revokes the VID and provides the status of VID revocation to the registered mobile number/email ID.
 If authentication fails, the system triggers the appropriate error message.
  Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2011/Consolidated%20error%20messages%20V2.4.xlsx).

 ### 2.10.5 Auto-restore a VID on Revocation and with Auto-restore Policy (WIP) [**[↑]**](#table-of-content)